 M.Med Sci in Assisted Reproductive Technology (A117)

 Our laboratory investigates the developmental mechanisms of early mammalian embryos.
-Our aim is to gain understanding of the molecular regulation of cell decisions during the onset of gastrulation.… read more
+Our aim is to gain understanding of the molecular regulation of cell decisions between the period when the… read more

 RAMOS-IBEAS P, SANG F, ZHU Q, TANG WWC, WITHEY S, KLISCH D, WOOD L, LOOSE M, SURANI MA and ALBERIO R, 2019.
 Pluripotency and X chromosome dynamics revealed in pig pre-gastrulating embryos by single cell analysis.
 Nature communications.
 10(1), 500 KOBAYASHI T, ZHANG H, TANG WWC, IRIE N, WITHEY S, KLISCH D, SYBIRNA A, DIETMANN S, CONTRERAS DA, WEBB R, ALLEGRUCCI C, ALBERIO R and SURANI MA, 2017.
 Principles of early human development and germ cell program from conserved model systems.
 Nature.
 546(7658), doi:10.1038/nature22812 JOHNSON AD and ALBERIO R, 2015.
 Primordial germ cells: the first cell lineage or the last cells standing?
 Development (Cambridge, England).
 142(16), 2730-9